 Injuries after car accidents come with direct, tangible costs that the victim would not have incurred otherwise.
 Courts will compensate a successful car accident injury plaintiff with damages that reflect the cost of medical care.
 Expenses such as emergency care, surgical procedures, ambulance rides, specialist appointments, and physical therapy are all compensable under economic damages.
-Plaintiffs may also pursue any property damage such as the cost of repairs to the car.
-If the injuries suffered force the victim to miss out on time at work, economic damages will account for any lost wages on the part of the victim.

 The consequences of a car accident may not be resolved by covering medical bills.
 Car accidents may create pain, suffering, and substantial psychological trauma for those involved.
 In the case of particularly severe injuries, the long-term effects on quality of life can be substantial.
 Though harder to calculate, non-economic damages after a car accident injury lawsuit in New Jersey often make up the majority of damages awarded.